miahbates/devpop/README.md

 - [ ] A user page that shows everything posted by a single user
 - [ ] GitHub Actions CI setup to run your tests when you push

-Roles:
+## Roles:
-Scrum Facilitator - Miah
+* Scrum Facilitator - Miah
-UX Design - Orian
+* UX Design - Orian
-DevOps - Milly
+* DevOps - Milly
-Quality Assurance - Julliette
+* Quality Assurance - Juliette